stackless-dev/cpython/Doc/library/stackless/tasklets.rst

 .. rubric:: Footnotes

+.. [#f1]   Not exactly true.
+The return value of :meth:`tasklet.__reduce_ex__` can contain references to class
+           :class:`contextvars.Context`, but it is strongly discouraged, to use them for any other purpose than pickling.

-.. [#f1]   Setting a context variable to a non default value sets a previously undefined
+.. [#f2]   Setting a context variable to a non default value changes the value of the field *context* from ``NULL``
-           context attribute to a newly created :class:`~contextvars.Context` object.
+           to a pointer to a newly created :class:`~contextvars.Context` object.
 This can happen anytime in a library call.
 Therefore any difference between an undefined context and an empty context causes ill defined behavior.